New Orleans Saints vs. Atlanta Falcons NFL Week 9 Odds, Plays and Insights - NewsBreak

 Falcons stats and trends

-- The Falcons have yet to cover the spread this year when underdogs by 6 points or more.
+- This season, the Falcons are winless against the spread when entering a game as an underdog of 6 points or more.

-- Atlanta's games this season have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).
+- Atlanta's games this year have hit the over four times in seven opportunities (57.1%).

-- The Falcons rack up 21.1 points per game, comparable to the 18.3 the Saints give up.

-- When Atlanta puts up more than 18.3 points, it is 1-3 against the spread and 2-2 overall.
+- When Atlanta scores more than 18.3 points, it is 1-3 against the spread and 2-2 overall.

 - The Falcons collect just 10.3 fewer yards per game (334.0) than the Saints allow (344.3).

-- Atlanta is 1-3 against the spread and 2-2 overall when the team piles up more than 344.3 yards.
+- Atlanta is 1-3 against the spread and 2-2 overall when the team picks up over 344.3 yards.

-- The Falcons have turned the ball over 10 times, three fewer times than the Saints have forced turnovers (13).
+- This year the Falcons have 10 turnovers, three fewer than the Saints have takeaways (13).

 Home and road insights

-- New Orleans has two wins against the spread, and is 2-1 overall, at home this year.
+- At home this year, New Orleans has two wins against the spread and is 2-1 overall.

-- The Saints are winless ATS (0-1) as 6-point favorites or more at home.
+- At home, as 6-point favorites or more, the Saints are winless ATS (0-1).

-- New Orleans has gone over the total twice in three home games this season.
+- New Orleans has hit the over twice in three home games this season.

-- The average point total in Saints home games this season is 46.7 points, 5.2 more than this outing's over/under (41.5).
+- The average point total in Saints home games this season is 46.7 points, 5.2 more than this contest's over/under (41.5).

-- Atlanta has gone over the total twice in three away games this year.
+- Atlanta has hit the over twice in three away games this season.

 Powered by Data Skrive.